cdl-geneseo/geneseo-dictionary/B/Boot.md

 # Boot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boot

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 verb- to vomit, to throw up, particularly after a night of heavy drinkingnoun- used in the phrase &quot;Shoot a boot&quot;, a shoe or boot that is filled with beer, spit and usually mucus that is drunk by an individual that makes a mistake in the singing of a drinking song as a means of punishment.
 Obs.
 2012